The project 49m² is a long-term experimental inquiry into the position of art in public space.

-In the Zaartpark in Breda lies a demarcated plot of land measuring 49m2, where no municipal maintenance has taken place since 2016.
-This is the result of a unique agreement between the municipality of Breda and artist Gerrit-Jan Smit, founder of 49m2.
-Within this seven-by-seven-metre space, anyone is allowed to make changes—except the government.
-This makes 49m2 an experimental zone where ownership, freedom, and the role of art in public space are continuously questioned.
+In Zaartpark, a public park in Breda, lies a demarcated 49-square-metre plot of land where, since 2016, no municipal maintenance has taken place.
+This area exists as the result of a unique agreement between the Municipality of Breda and artist Gerrit-Jan Smit, founder of 49m².
+Within this seven-by-seven-metre space, anyone may make changes — except the government.
+This makes 49m² an experimental zone where questions of ownership, freedom, climate and the role of art in public space are continuously explored.

 Workshop ‘As dangerous as lawn, as pebbly as grass‘, door kunstenaars Qiaochu Guo en Raffia Li, op zaterdag 21 september 2024.
 Foto: Stijn Terpstra